 You can get a $10 reward certificate to use on a future purchase when you order Battlefield 5 through Best Buy.
 We could see Best Buy, and other retailers, offer additional trade-in offers that let you save on a copy of Battlefield 5 so be on the lookout for those.

 We could also see retailers like Green Man Gaming and NewEgg offer pre-launch deals.

 Think About Buying an Xbox One X or PS4 Pro

-We expect Battlefield 5 to come with upgrades for current-generation consoles.
+Battlefield 5 will come with upgrades for current-generation consoles.
 You can expect better performance and more detail from the game’s graphics.

 The good news is that you probably won’t have to pay full price for a PS4 Pro or Xbox One X. We saw several deals popup in the first half of the year and we should see more as we approach the fall.

 Pre-Order if You Want to Play Battlefield 5 ASAP